Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

 \subsection{ELEvo}

-The Elliptical Evolution (ELEvo) model, first introduced by \cite{mostl_2015_strongcoronalchannelling}, has since been successfully applied in numerous case studies \citep[e.g.][]{weiler_2025_firstobservationsgeomagnetic, davies_2025_realtimepredictiongeomagnetica}.
+The Elliptical Evolution (ELEvo) model, first introduced by \cite{mostl_2015_strongcoronalchannelling}, has since been successfully applied in case studies \citep[e.g.][]{weiler_2025_firstobservationsgeomagnetic, davies_2025_realtimepredictiongeomagneticb}.
+In addition, ELEvo has been employed extensively in its ELEvoHI variant, which extends the basic ELEvo model by further constraining CME kinematics through heliospheric imager observations \citep[e.g.][]{amerstorfer_2021_evaluationcmearrival, amerstorfer_2025_predictingcmearrivals, hinterreiter_2021_whyareelevohia}.
 It is routinely used to visualize the propagation of CMEs and to predict their arrival times at different locations in the heliosphere.
 The model assumes an elliptical CME front, which is propagated outward using a simple drag-based model \citep{vrsnak_2013_propagationinterplanetarycoronal}.

 ELEvo requires several input parameters: the time the CME is observed at 21.5~\rs, its initial speed ($V_0$) and propagation direction ($lon$, $lat$), its half width ($\lambda$) as well as the ambient solar wind speed ($V_{sw}$) and a drag parameter ($\gamma$) for the drag-based propagation.
 By varying a subset of these parameters, an ensemble of simulations can be generated to quantify the uncertainty in the predicted arrival times.
 This approach was extensively discussed in \cite{calogovic_2021_probabilisticdragbasedensemble}.